-The Agent hereby conditionally offers, as agent on behalf of the Issuer 6,650,000 Shares on a commercially reasonable efforts basis, subject to prior sale if, as, and when issued by the Issuer and accepted by the Agent in accordance with the Agency Agreement.
-The Offering is subject to receiving subscriptions for 6,650,000 Shares.
+The Agent hereby conditionally offers, as agent on behalf of the Issuer a minimum of 4,000,000 Shares and a maximum of 5,000,000 Shares on a commercially reasonable efforts basis, subject to prior sale if, as, and when issued by the Issuer and accepted by the Agent in accordance with the Agency Agreement.
+The Offering is subject to receiving subscriptions for 4,000,000 Shares.
 All funds received from subscribers for Shares will be held by the Agent pursuant to the terms of the Agency Agreement.
-In the event that subscriptions and subscription funds for 6,650,000 Shares are not received and accepted on or before 90 days from the issuance of a receipt for the final Prospectus, the Offering will be discontinued and all subscription monies will be returned to subscribers by the Agent without interest or deduction, unless an amendment to the final Prospectus is filed and a receipt has been issued for such amendment, in which case the Offering will be discontinued, and all subscription monies will be returned to subscribers by the Agent without interest or deduction, in the event that a Closing in respect of the Offering has not occurred on or prior to the date which is 90 days from the issuance of a receipt for an amendment to the final Prospectus and, in any event, not more than 180 days after the issuance of a receipt for the final Prospectus.
+In the event that subscriptions and subscription funds for 4,000,000 Shares are not received and accepted on or before 90 days from the issuance of a receipt for this Prospectus, the Offering will be discontinued and all subscription monies will be returned to subscribers by the Agent without interest or deduction, unless an amendment to this Prospectus is filed and a receipt has been issued for such amendment, in which case the Offering will be discontinued, and all subscription monies will be returned to subscribers by the Agent without interest or deduction, in the event that a Closing in respect of the Offering has not occurred on or prior to the date which is 90 days from the issuance of a receipt for an amendment to this Prospectus and, in any event, not more than 180 days after the issuance of a receipt for the Final Prospectus.